IBM-Blockchain-Archive/marbles/tutorial_part2.md

 ```

 One of the first thing this function does is find the trade based on its timestamp.
-Next it trys to find a marble that matches what the person that closed the trade desires.
+Next it tries to find a marble that matches what the person that closed the trade desires.
 It does this with the function `findMarble4Trade`.
 `findMarble4Trade` will return the marble itself if it found one.
-We then feed this marble into our previousely created `set_user` function and complete the trade.
+We then feed this marble into our previously created `set_user` function and complete the trade.
 Lastly we close out the trade by removing it from the array of open trades.

-Thats it!
+That’s it!
 Now we can call this cc code from our Node.js like we did in Part 1.
 Simply use `chaincode.open_trade(args)` in our server side JS to create the trade and `chaincode.perform_trade(args)` to close it out.
 This code can be found in `/utils/ws_part2.js`.

 With these new additions we can close out Part 2.
-There are a few more 'niceities' that I created such as removing open trades or options from an open trade if the user no longer has such a marble.
+There are a few more 'niceties' that I created such as removing open trades or options from an open trade if the user no longer has such a marble.
 There is also a `remove_trade()` cc function to allow the user to cancel his trade.
-The code for this is included.
+The code for this is included in this repo.

+In part 3 we will discuss authentication/authorization, but in the meantime feel free to build off this demo and share your results!